vm6502q/qrack.github.io/docs/performance.rst

 [Broda2016]_ discusses how Grover's might be adapted in practicality to actually "search an unstructured database," or search an unstructured lookup table, and Qrack is also capable of applying Grover's search to a lookup table with its IndexedLDA, IndexedADC, and IndexedSBC methods.
 Benchmarks are not given for this arguably more practical application of the algorithm, because few other quantum computer simulator libraries implement it, yet.

 The Quantum Fourier transform (QFT) is another realistic test case.
+Other simulators were also tested on the QFT.
+QFT operations were directly "chained," starting from the |0> permutation state.
+Qrack::QUnit was able to recover full (or virtually full) separability of qubits at every other step of 100 iterations, oscillating between modes of the "entangled" and "separable" QUnit median trends shown in the graph.

 QEngineCPU took approximately 100 seconds per 1 trial (of 100) for 22 qubits and approximately 200 seconds for a 23 qubit QFT, and testing the QEngineCPU type therefore become prohibitive, for the full range of qubits between 3 and 26.
 To avoid confusion in the graph, and since QEngineCPU might therefore be impractical for large QFTs, we leave both it and its QUnit/QFusion variant off the graph.
-At the end of every QFT trial, explicit separability was reset with a measurement operation across the entire Fourier-transformed unit of qubits, i.e. every trial was the ideal case for QUnit of entirely separable qubits, which might not always be realistic.
-However, the whole set is fairly representative of the difference between best case, of total initial separability for QUnit, and worst case, of total entanglement, with QUnit's performance limiting to the QEngine case, plus modest wrapping and separability testing overhead from the QUnit layer.
-In the best case for QUnit, significant additional overhead is incurred in combining an additional qubit into the bulk QEngine at each step.

 .. image:: performance/qft.png

+For lower numbers of qubits, QEngineOCL outperforms QCGPU.
+Both simulators follow a smooth exponential trend that appears to reach a knee of faster exponential growth.
+The "knee" comes at a lower number of qubits for QEngineOCL than for QCGPU, at about 18 qubits versus 24.
+We will analyze the comparative results in the discussion section.

 Discussion
 **********

 Up to a consistent deviation at low qubit counts, speed and RAM usage is well predicted by theoretical complexity considerations of the gates, up to a factor of 2 on heap usage for duplication of the state vector.

+In the comparative QFT benchmarks, the difference between QCGPU and Qrack in the "knee" in the base engine might be partially do to scalable work distribution in the OpenCL kernels.
+QEngineOCL is written to distribute work among an arbitrarily small number of processing elements and max work item size.
+Max work item size is a device-specific hardware parameter limiting how many work items may be dispatched in an OpenCL kernel call.
+QEngineOCL can distribute large numbers of probability amplitude transformations to small numbers of work items, incurring additional looping overhead, whereas QCGPU is written to dispatch one work item to one processing element.
+QCGPU requires a large enough hardware max work item size to add higher numbers of qubits, which might or not might not prove prohibitive in addressing the largest possible amount of general RAM.
+Additionally, Qrack normalizes its state vector at on-the-fly opportunities, to correct for float rounding error, incurring overhead costs but benefiting the accuracy of the simulation over very long strings of gate applications.

 Further Work
 ************